 - Being arrested when you least expect it, maybe at 5 in the morning.

-- Complications.
-A court that finds that you have an outstanding arrest warrant might consider that you are a flight risk and they will raise the bail amount or specify no bail at all.
+- Any other complications.
+A court that finds that you have an outstanding arrest warrant might consider that you are a flight risk and may raise the bail amount or specify no bail at all.

-Clearing the bench warrant is a simple procedure.
-The King Triton Warrant resolution department can help you with the process.
-We can contact the court for you, post the bond, and clear the warrant so you won't have to go into custody.
-Use our knowledge and experience to stay out of jail.
+Clearing the bench warrant is a simple procedure and King Triton Bail Bonds can help you with the process.
+We can contact the court for you, post the bond and clear the warrant so you won't have to go into custody.
+Use our knowledgeable and experienced bail bond agents to stay out of jail.

 Misdemeanor or summary probation can go on from one to five years.
 Those placed under it have to:

-- Respect the probation conditions set by the judge.
-For example, do community work, do therapy, seek employment.
+- Respect the probation conditions set by the judge, for example, do community work, do therapy or seek employment.

-- Appear periodically in front of the judge and report on the progress.
+- Appear periodically in front of the judge and report on their progress.

 If the convicted person doesn't appear before the judge, or he or she appears but violates probation terms, the judge can revoke probation.
 For failure to appear, the judge can issue a bench warrant.

 Felony or formal probation might last from three to five years.
-While on probation, those convicted have to:
+While on probation, those on probation have to:

 - Meet regularly with their probation officer.

-- Comply with any condition imposed by the courts, such as paying restitution, doing therapy, submitting to drug tests.
+- Comply with any condition imposed by the courts, such as paying restitution, doing therapy or submitting to drug tests.

-In San Diego, Orange County, and LA, probation conditions are often demanding and many end up violating them.
-When the probation officer or any other Police officer suspects that the person has committed a new crime, has not submitted to a drug test or has failed to appear in court, they can make an arrest.
-Also, the judge can issue an arrest warrant.
+In San Diego County, probation conditions are often demanding and many end up violating probation.
+When the probation officer or any other Police officer suspects that the person on probation has committed a new crime, has not submitted to a drug test or has failed to appear in court, they can make an arrest.
+An arrest warrant can also be issued by the judge.

-Whenever warrants pose a problem, King Triton's Warrant resolution department can help.
-We can clear bench warrants and deal with any existing arrest warrant in San Diego, Vista and Santee.
+Whenever warrants pose a problem, King Triton Bail Bonds can help.
+We can help you clear bench warrants and deal with an existing arrest warrant in San Diego, Vista and Santee.